ZakariAllen/GrandlineBattlegrounds/README.md

 Each move also has a dedicated configuration module for things like duration, endlag, hyper armor, guard break and hit count.
 For example, Party Table Kick's values can be edited in `ReplicatedStorage/Modules/Config/PartyTableKickConfig.lua`.
+The Power Punch move uses `ReplicatedStorage/Modules/Config/PowerPunchConfig.lua` for its settings.